santa112358/hashtagable/README.md

     )
 ```

-The argument `onTap(String)` is called when user tapped tagged text.
+The argument `onTap(String)` is called when user tapped a hashTag.

-You can add some actions in that functions with a tapped tag
+You can add some actions in this callback with the tapped hashTag.

 ## Customize hashTag features with useful functions

-- Check if the text has hashtags
+- Check if the text has hashTags
 ```dart
    print(hasHashtags("Hello #World"));
    // true